Uploader: | Blakkboy |

 International Macroeconomics CH7– IS-LM-FX Model and Macroeconomic Policies, Feenstra (Part 2)

-international macroeconomics feenstra pdf download
+, time: 18:33International macroeconomics feenstra pdf download

 Feenstra has been teaching international trade at the undergraduate and graduate levels at UC Davis since , where he holds the C. Bryan Cameron Distinguished Chair in International Economics.
 Feenstra is a research associate of the National Bureau of Economic Research, where he directs the International Trade and Investment research program. opportunity cost.
 No-trade price of televisions in Foreign is 1/2, lower than the world price of 1.
 So Foreign will specialize in televisions, export televisions, but import cars.
 D) all countries lose from international trade.
 According to the Ricardian principle of comparative advantage, international trade increases a nation's total output because: A) the nation's resources are used where they are most productive.
 B) the output of the nation's trading partner declines.